wai-blue/ADIOS/README.md

 ## Create your first CRM application (in a few minutes)

-You need only these simple commands to create a your first CRM application:
+You need only these simple commands to create your first CRM application:

 ```
 composer create-project wai-blue/adios-app